Nicolevpd/Nicolevpd.github.io/README.md

 # Nicolevpd.github.io
-This is my school account
+This is my school account.
 This repository will hold my assignments. nvdelsalto@my.waketech.edu